 The water quality of fish tanks is monitored online with s::can systems in a laboratory scale recirculating aquaculture system research facility at Laukaa.
-Harmful NO2 is detected immediately and counter measures, to protect the fish, can be taken.
+Harmful nitrite (NO2) or nitrate (NO3) levels are detected immediately and countermeasures, to protect the fish, can be taken.

 In Laukaa, different water treatment methods can be studied in 10 individual RAS units.
 Every unit has its individual s::can online water quality monitoring system.
 In total 10 spectro::lysers, 10 con::cubes, 10 oxi::lysers and 10 ph:lysers are installed and allow the accurate comparison of each unit.

 s::can’s online water quality monitoring systems are an excellent research tool to constantly monitor the effects of different treatments on water quality and the conditions the fish are experiencing in the 10 tanks.
 Harmful NO2 can be detected immediately and countermeasures can be taken, therefore the fish are protected from pernicious effects.
 Additionally, it provides an instant outlook of the results compared to traditional laboratory tools.